 e.
 Other Schemes

-The categorization and rationalization of mutual funds into these five broad categories ensures that the mutual fund houses are only able to have one scheme in each sub-category, with some exceptions.
-The categorization helps in simplifying the selection of funds and works in the best interest of the investors by allowing them to evaluate their risk options prior to making informed decisions about investing in the right scheme.
+The categorisation and rationalisation of mutual funds into these five broad categories ensures that the mutual fund houses are only able to have one scheme in each sub-category, with some exceptions.
+The categorisation helps in simplifying the selection of funds and works in the best interest of the investors by allowing them to evaluate their risk options before making decisions about investing in any scheme.
 Following this consolidation of schemes, the investors can take a more informed decision without much hassle or confusion.
-In order to fulfill this purpose, SEBI has come up with some guidelines to help the retail investors in their mutual funds’ investment decisions.
+To fulfil this purpose, SEBI has come up with some guidelines to help the retail investors in their mutual funds’ investment decisions.

 4. Key Highlights of SEBI guidelines for Mutual Funds

 a.
-Categorization of schemes into five groups – Equity, Debt, Hybrid, Solution Oriented, Others
+The categorisation of schemes into five groups – Equity, Debt, Hybrid, Solution-Oriented, and Others

 b.
-To ensure uniformity, large, mid and small cap has been defined clearly
+Large, mid and small-cap mutual funds have been defined clearly

 c.
 There is a lock-in period specified for solution-oriented schemes